Mohamed Atta: Aliases

 Mohamed Atta had varied his name on documents, also using "Mehan Atta", "Mohammad El Amir", "Muhammad Atta", "Mohamed El Sayed", "Mohamed Elsayed", "Muhammad al-Amir", "Awag Al Sayyid Atta", and "Awad Al Sayad".
 In Germany, he registered his name as "Mohamed el-Amir Awad el-Sayed Atta", and went by the name Mohamed el-Amir at the Hamburg University of Technology.
 In his will, written in 1996, Atta gives his name as "Mohamed the son of Mohamed Elamir awad Elsayed".
 He was known as Abd al-Rahman al-Misri by al-Qaeda.
 Atta also claimed different nationalities, sometimes Egyptian and other times telling people he was from the United Arab Emirates.
+During his flight training in Florida, he claimed to be a member of the Saudi royal family.

 Early life

-Mohamed Atta was born on 1 September 1968, in Kafr el-Sheikh, located in the Nile Delta region of Egypt (then a part of the United Arab Republic).
+Mohamed Atta was born on September 1, 1968, in Kafr el-Sheikh, located in the Nile Delta region of Egypt (then a part of the United Arab Republic).
 His father, Mohamed el-Amir Awad el-Sayed Atta, was a lawyer, educated in both civil law and sharia.
 His mother, Buthayna Mohamed Mustafa Shiraqi, came from a wealthy farming and trading family and was also educated.
 Buthayna and Mohamed married when she was 14, via an arranged marriage.
 The family had few relatives on the father's side and kept their distance from Buthayna's family.
 In-laws characterized Atta's father as "austere, strict, and private", and neighbors viewed the family as reclusive.
 Atta was the only son; he had two older sisters who are both well-educated and successful in their careers – one as a medical doctor and the other as a professor.

 When Atta was ten, his family moved to the Cairo neighborhood of Abdeen, situated near the city center.
 His father, who kept the family ever insulated, forbade young Atta to fraternize with the other children in their neighborhood.
 Having little else to do, he mostly studied at home and easily excelled in school.
 In 1985, Atta enrolled at Cairo University and focused his studies on engineering.
 He was among the highest-scoring students; by his senior year, he was admitted to an exclusive architecture program.
 After he graduated in 1990 with an architecture degree, he joined the Engineers Syndicate.
 He then worked for several months at the Urban Development Center in Cairo, where he joined various building projects and dispatched diverse architectural tasks.
 Also in 1990, Atta's family moved into the eleventh floor of an apartment building in the Egyptian city of Giza.

 Atta also got engaged to a woman lined up by his father and her family in Cairo, in late 1999, after coming back from Germany the same year.
 Although the marriage never happened, Atta's father said they liked each other.